 Office telephone: 6-3026, e-mail: email@example.com

-Required: Economic Growth, 2nd ed., by David N. Weil
+Required text: Economic Growth, 3rd ed., by David N. Weil

-A newer edition (3rd) of this book has just become available.
-For this semester, we'll use the older (2nd) edition.
 This book is available from the UConn Co-op.
 You can also buy a new/used copy from Amazon.com at a discount, or rent one.
+There is also a paperback international edition of this text from Amazon.com.
+I have not seen the international edition, but expect it to be identical to the U.S. edition.
 You can buy an e-copy from Coursesmart.com.
 Another source is Barnes and Noble, which also has a textbook rental service.
 There are many other websites on the internet that sell used/new textbooks or rent them.
 You are encouraged to check them out on you own.